JamesEarlOwens/Roundtable-data-100923-100824/README-ROUNDTABLE 100923-100824 RELEASE1.txt

 README
-These CSV files constitute data for posts 2 and 3 of The racial politics of WAMC's 'The Roundtable' on jamesearlowensphd.com
+These CSV files constitute data for posts in this series: The racial politics of WAMC's 'The Roundtable' on jamesearlowensphd.com

 1. panelist_data_RACE_100923-100824-ROUNDTABLE.csv
-2. panelist_name_by_episodes_RACE_100923-100824-ROUNDTABLE.csv
+2. panelist_names_by_episodes_RACE_PolParty_100923-100824-ROUNDTABLE.csv
+3. panelist_data_RACE_100924-012425-ROUNDTABLE.csv
+4. panelist_names_by_episodes_RACE_PolParty_100924-012425-ROUNDTABLE.csv

-The file panelist_data_RACE_100923-100824-ROUNDTABLE.csv.xlsx contains data associating the names of all 71 panelists appearing on The Roundtable between 10/09/2023 - 10/08-2024, their racial/ethnic identities, and date range of 1st appearance on Roundtable.
+1. The file panelist_data_RACE_100923-100824-ROUNDTABLE.csv.xlsx contains data associating the names of all 71 panelists appearing on The Roundtable between 10/09/2023 - 10/08-2024, their racial/ethnic identities, and date range of 1st appearance on Roundtable.
 Below is the key to the data columns:
 panelist: panelist name
 Palestinian: 1/0 code of identity